galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### DriveTrain

 Our drive train subsystem includes four DC Motors, and one more motor for the encoder slot.\
-It's also includes a Servo to lower the horizontal odmetry wheel, and two Distance sensor and one Color sensor  we planed to use to know our robot position during the teleop faze.
+It's also includes a Servo to lower the horizontal optometry wheel, and two Distance sensor and one Color sensor  we planed to use to know our robot position during the teleop faze.
 This class also includes our odometry system.